apache/ranger/ranger-tools/scripts/README.txt

 	ranger-0.5.0-ranger-tools/conf
 	ranger-0.5.0-ranger-tools/dist
 	ranger-0.5.0-ranger-tools/lib
-	ranger-0.5.0-ranger-tools/scripts
-	ranger-0.5.0-ranger-tools/testdata

 4.	% cd ranger-0.5.0-ranger-tools

 5. Configure the policies and requests to use in the test run

-	Following sample data files are packaged with the perf-tool: service-policies   - testdata/test_servicepolicies_hive.json
+	Following sample data files are packaged with the perf-tool:

-		requests           - testdata/test_requests_hive.json
-		modules-to-profile - testdata/test_modules.txt
+	testdata/test_servicepolicies_hive.json	- Contains service-policies used to initialize the policy-engine;

-		service-tags       - testdata/test_servicetags_hive.json (used only for tag-based policies; referenced from service-policies file.
+	testdata/test_servicetags_hive.json 	- This is used only for tag-based policies.
+This is referenced from service-policies file.
+It contains specification of tag-definitions, and service-resources with their associated tags;

+	testdata/test_requests_hive.json	- Contains access requests to be made to the policy-engine;

-	Please review the contents of these files and modify (or copy/modify) to suite your policy and request needs.
+	Please review the contents of these files and modify to suit your profiling needs.

 	Update conf/log4j.properties to specify the filename where perf run results will be written to.
-Property to update is 'ranger.perf.logger'.
+Property to update is 'log4j.appender.PERF.File'.

 6. Run the tool with the following command

-	% ./ranger-perftester.sh -s <service-policies-file>  -r <requests-file> -p <profiled-modules-file> -c <number-of-concurrent-clients> -n <number-of-times-requests-file-to-be-run>
+	% ./ranger-perftester.sh -s <service-policies-file>  -r <requests-file> -c <number-of-concurrent-clients> -n <number-of-times-requests-file-to-be-run>

 	Example:
-	% ./ranger-perftester.sh -s testdata/test_servicepolicies_hive.json  -r testdata/test_requests_hive.json -p testdata/test_modules.txt -c 2 -n 1
+	% ./ranger-perftester.sh -s testdata/test_servicepolicies_hive.json  -r testdata/test_requests_hive.json -c 2 -n 1

-7. At the end of the run, the performance-statistics are printed on the console and in the log specified file in conf/log4j.properties file.
+7. At the end of the run, the performance-statistics are printed on the console and in the log specified file in conf/log4j.properties file as shown below.
+This is for time spent in evaluating access by Ranger Policy Engine during the course of a test run.
+The time values shown are in milliseconds.

+[RangerPolicyEngine.isAccessAllowed] execCount:64, totalTimeTaken:1873, maxTimeTaken:276, minTimeTaken:4, avgTimeTaken:29